UK says disappointed by Scottish court decision on Article 50 reversal case

-The Court of Session said the ECJ should consider whether Article 50 of the Lisbon Treaty, the formal means by which Britain signaled its intention to leave the bloc, could be reversed.
+The Court of Session said the ECJ should consider whether Article 50 of the Lisbon Treaty, the formal means by which Britain signalled its intention to leave the bloc, could be reversed.

 “We are disappointed by the decision of the court.
 We are giving it careful consideration,” a British government spokesman said in a statement.